The Schur-Horn theorem for operators with three point spectrum: Introduction

 \section{Introduction}

-The goal of this paper is to establish an analogue of the Schur-Horn theorem for operators with three points in the spectrum.
-That is, we will give necessary and sufficient conditions for a sequence $\{d_{i}\}$ to be the diagonal of a self-adjoint operator with eigenvalues $\{0,A,B\}$ with specified (possibly infinite) multiplicities.
+The goal of this paper is to establish an analogue of the Schur-Horn theorem on an infinite dimensional separable Hilbert space for operators with three points in the spectrum.
+That is, we will give necessary and sufficient conditions for a countable sequence $\{d_{i}\}$ to be the diagonal of a self-adjoint operator with eigenvalues $\{0,A,B\}$ with specified (possibly infinite) multiplicities.

 This paper falls into a broader category of research that aims at finding an analogue of the Schur-Horn theorem for operators on a separable infinite dimensional Hilbert space.
 Recently there has been a great deal of progress by a number of authors.
 The work of Gohberg and Markus \cite{gm} and Arveson and Kadison \cite{ak} extended the Schur-Horn theorem to positive trace class operators.
 More recently Kaftal and Weiss \cite{kw} have extended this to all positive compact operators.
 Antezana, Massey, Ruiz, and Stojanoff \cite{amrs} established a connection between this problem and frame theory, as well as establishing some necessary and sufficient conditions.
 See \cite{cas,cl,cfklt,kl} for more on this problem from a frame theory perspective.
 Other work in this area includes the study of $\rm{II}_{1}$ factors by Argerami and Massey \cite{am,am2} and normal operators by Arveson \cite{a}.
 Neumann \cite{neu} proved what may be considered an approximate Schur-Horn theorem since it is given in terms of the $\ell^{\infty}$-closure of the set of diagonal sequences.
 Bownik and the author \cite{mbjj} established a variant of the Schur-Horn theorem for the set of locally invertible positive operators.